NickolasBoyer/willwillems/posts/building-a-website-with-vuepress.md

 - for example
 ```

-Now it's time to reap the fruits of our labour, if you've done everything correctly you should now be able to execute `npm run dev` and check out your first webpage!
+Now it's time to reap the fruits of our labor, if you've done everything correctly you should now be able to execute `npm run dev` and check out your first webpage!

 If everything looks good you can generate your new webpage using `npm run build`.